 In a Friday night, we put together 5 sloppy voting boxes and distributed them secretly across the campus.

 We retrieved the boxes on Monday morning.
 To our surprise, we received plenty of notes even there were fewer people during the weekend.

 The result was absolutely exciting.
 Not only did we see sticker notes in the boxes, but a lot of them were also written and commented.
 It proved that people cared enough that they were willing to spend the time to share their opinions.

 At this point, we had solid proof that the core of our idea - "Increase motivation" was working.

 Audio Interaction Design

 In addition to visual interactions, we designed a series of audio tones for our recycling machine.
 The audio tones will provide users with prompt feedbacks of valid input, and give hints about whether the recycling was correct or incorrect.

 Correct or Incorrect?

 The sound of containers will immediately play once bottles or cans are inserted.
 Following that, the elevating tone rings if the insert is correct (cans in aluminum, bottles in plastic), and vice versa.

-Next, I built the 3D model on 1:1 scale in Fusion 360.
-The 3D model helped us to get the precise measurement for physical implementation.
+To get ready for implementation, I built the 3D model on 1:1 scale in Fusion 360.
+The 3D model helped us get the precise measurement for the different parts of the machine.

 The team spent a lot of time figuring out the technical solutions.
 I have made this flowchart below to explain how our system works.

 We Started Building

 After several late-night Home Depot runs, our arcade machine started to embody.
 We assembled the entire thing with mostly wood boards, thanks to the carefully designed cut slots by David.
 The team's favorite part of building was painting the surface and least favorite was sanding it.

 Implementing the electronics was a challenge.
 We used Arduino to read and control all the electronics.
 Our processing code runs on a laptop which we hide at the back of the kiosk.